Here’s a little bit about who I am, what I do, and what’s important to me.

 I grew up in small Southern towns and then studied art at a big state school.
-In college I focused on traditional printing techniques, completely ignoring the field of digital art growing around me.
+In college I focused on traditional printing techniques, completely ignoring the digital field growing around me.
 Between classes, I worked at the first free standing college library in the country.
-It was in this special collections repository that I fell in love with library special collections.
-So much so that upon completion of my B.F.A., I felt torn about which path to take: art or library science.
+It was in this special collections repository that I fell in love with archival materials.
+So much so that upon completion of my B.F.A., I was torn about which path to take: art or library science.
 A painting professor asked me why I needed to choose.
 Why not both?

-On the side, I started taking on freelance work, building digital projects for knowledge sharing organizations outside of academia.
-And through this side hustle, I saw an unmet demand for technical support: organizations and individuals with digital collections and specialized technical needs but without funding to employ full-time technical staff.
+On the side, I started taking on freelance work, building digital libraries for knowledge sharing organizations outside of academia.
+Through this side hustle, I saw an unmet demand for technical support: organizations and individuals with digital collections and specialized technical needs but without funding to employ full-time developers.
 Seeing this opportunity to help and feeling a desire to collaborate across public and private sectors, I left the library to venture out on my own.

-I’ve been on my own as a digital library developer, web designer, and metadata wrangler since 2015.
-My work focuses on improving the design and usability of digital collections and helping to broaden the reach of these collections.
-Back in my printmaking days, I printed because the print is a "democratic medium", affordably putting art in front of more eyes.
-Today, I do what I do to connect more people to the stories that digital objects tell.
+I’ve been on my own as a designer, developer, and metadata wrangler since 2015.
+My work focuses on improving the design and usability of digital collections, helping to broaden the reach of these collections, and shining a light on the stories within these collections.

 Back in my printmaking days, I started making prints because the print is considered a "democratic medium," making fine art available and affordable for the masses.
 Today, I do what I do to help archives tell their stories to more people.